 Bill wrote about the unacceptable conditions at Kew Cottages, and of the plight facing the family of an intellectually disabled boy, ‘Michael’.
 He passionately believed more could be done, and that people with disability deserved better.
 Through his column he garnered community support and tapped into the vulnerability of families who have a loved one with a disability.
 He understood that people do want an answer to the heart-rending question, “what will happen to my family when I am no longer able to care for them?”

 Many Victorians felt passionately about this and close to 1700 people turned up at a meeting at Melbourne Town Hall in 1970 to discuss the issue.
 As a result of these discussions, The (E.W.)
 Tipping Foundation was born.
 While attitudes towards people with a disability have progressed since that time, The Tipping Foundation has continuously advocated and supported people with a disability.

 The Tipping Foundation prides itself on providing quality care.
 We aim to meet and exceed your expectations of us as your service provider.
 We take our responsibilities very seriously and regularly conduct self audits as well as participating in independent audits to assess our service standards.
 We operate on a continuous improvement model incorporating best practice and evidence-based approaches.

-We have a team dedicated to quality, compliance and customer service called Client Outcomes and Service Improvement (COSI).
-Our Client Outcomes and Service Improvement team constantly review and assess our programs and services to see what’s working well and where we can improve.
+We have a team of Practice Leaders dedicated to quality, compliance and customer service.
+Our Practice Leaders constantly review and assess our programs and services to see what’s working well and where we can improve.
 Achievement of ISO 9001 Quality Management System to the Victorian Department’s Human Services Standards demonstrates our commitment to quality of care and service.